Essex Junction, Vermont: History

-Cyberbullying

 In 2003, as a result of the nationally publicized suicide of an Essex Junction teenager, Vermont and other states passed legislation against cyberbullying.

-Separation from town of Essex

 On November 2, 2021, voters in the village of Essex Junction voted overwhelmingly to separate from the town of Essex, citing an unfair tax burden.
 The vote was 3,070-411 in favor of separation.

 Geography

 Essex Junction is located southwest of Essex and is bordered on the south by the Winooski River.
 The city is 6 mi east of downtown Burlington via Vermont Route 15.
 According to the United States Census Bureau, the city has a total area of 12.3 sqkm, of which 11.8 sqkm is land and 0.5 sqkm, or 3.72%, is water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot summers and cold winters.
 According to the Köppen Climate Classification system, Essex Junction has a humid continental climate, abbreviated "Dfb" on climate maps.